This workshop is currently full. You can still apply to be considered as an alternate.

 • The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 • During the workshop, each participant in the class must submit a humor piece of 500 to 1,000 words for discussion by the group as a whole.
-It can be a be a short-short story, an essay, a parody, a personal experience, a dialogue, etc. Also, before our first meeting, I’d like everyone to write a one-page comic piece about a pet or pets.
-It could be a pet description, an incident, a eulogy, a genealogy, a police report, etc. No more than 200 words, please.
+It can be a be a short-short story, an essay, a parody, a personal experience, a dialogue, etc. Also, before our first meeting, I’d like everyone to write a one-page comic piece about a bad relative (parent, sibling, aunt, uncle, cousin, grandparent, whatever).
+It could be an anecdote, a description, a single characteristic, a crime report, a doctor’s diagnosis, a eulogy, etc. No more than 250 words, please.

 • All outside readings will be available online.
 There is no need to bring physical books to the workshop, as long as you have access to the Internet.
 If you can, you might keep track of the New Yorker‘s Shouts & Murmurs comic feature.